How can I buy a share of a property?

 Ok, so you have understood the basics about the general types of investment (if not, spend a few minutes here).
 If you're ready now to start to look at property investment, but don't have the deposit or mortgage, then a property share is a good option to consider.

 If you're considering equity investment and new to it - consider a property share, historically they have outperformed equities.
 They own properties, which is much simpler to understand then the business of some other equities.

 Lastly, we have some great tools and unique insights to help you know everything you need.

 OK - so I know why, but how?

-Well, take a look below, to understand some aspects that the REITs can be compared on.
+Well, take a look below, to understand some aspects that the companies can be compared on.
 These are all reported and audited, so there is no room for exaggeration.